 Our amended and restated certificate of incorporation and bylaws classify our board of directors into three classes of directors, serving staggered three-year terms of office.
 Our board of directors has the exclusive power to fix the number of directors in each class.
 Directors designated as Class I directors have initial terms expiring at this Annual Meeting.
 Directors up for reelection at this Annual Meeting may be elected to a new three-year term expiring in 2025.
 Directors designated as Class II directors have initial terms expiring at our 2023 Annual Meeting of Stockholders.
-Directors up for reelection at our 2023 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2026.
-Directors designated as Class III directors have initial terms expiring at our 2024 Annual Meeting of Stockholders.
-Directors up for reelection at our 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2024 Annual Meeting of Stockholders will be elected to a new three-year term expiring in 2027.
+Directors up for reelection at our 2023 Annual Meeting of Stockholders up for reelection at our 2024 Annual Meeting of Stockholders.
+Directors up for reelection at our 2024 Annual Meeting of Stockholders.
+Directors up for reelection at our 2024 Annual Meeting of Stockholders.
+Directors up for reelection at our 2024 Annual Meeting of Stockholders.
+Directors up for reelection at our 2024 Annual Meeting of Stockholders.
+Directors up for reelection at our 2024 Annual Meeting of Stockholders.
+Directors up for reelection at our 2024 Annual Meeting of Stockholders.
+Directors up for reelection at our 2024 Annual Meeting of Stockholders.
+Directors up for reelection at our 2024 Annual Meeting of Stockholders.
+Directors up for reelection at our 2024 Annual Meeting of Stockholders.

 In connection with our initial public offering, ("IPO") we entered into a stockholders agreement with our Sponsor, Bryce Maddock, Jaspar Weir, and certain entities affiliated with Bryce Maddock and Jaspar Weir (each of Bryce Maddock and his affiliated entities and Jaspar Weir and his affiliated entities referred to separately as a "Founder Group") (the "Stockholders Agreement"), whereby, among other things, the parties agreed to certain matters relating to the Company's corporate governance.
-The Stockholders Agreement provides that (i) each Founder Group has the right to designate one nominee for election to our board of directors so long as each such Group owns at least 5% of the total voting power of our common stock and (ii) otherwise the Founder Groups together have the right to designate one nominee for election to our board of directors so long as both Founder Groups in the aggregate own at least 5% of the total voting power of our common stock.
+The Stockholders Agreement provides that (i) each Founder Group has the right to designate one nominee for election to our board of directors so long as each such Group owns at least 5% of the total voting power of our common stock and (ii) otherwise the Founder Groups in the aggregate own at least 5% of the total voting power of our common stock.
 Additionally, our Sponsor has the right to designate for election to the board of directors the following number of directors that is the lowest whole number that is greater than the percentage of total directors indicated in the right hand column of the table below, for so long as the shares beneficially owned by our Sponsor are equal to or greater than the percentage indicated in the left hand column of the table below: